Noah-Black-80/quicktype/README.md

 # quicktype
-A website to practice your typing skills however you like.
-Enjoy typing practice with customizable options for length, duration, and content while tracking your progress and statistics overtime.
+A website to prove your typing skills.
+Challenge your typing skills in a variety of mini-games, competing against others to prove you have the fastest fingers.
+Earn top scores to climb the global leaderboards and earn prizes each month!